leangjia/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 --------------------------

 When projecting geometry in a perspective view, vertices behind the camera are not properly mapped.

-You can workaround this by subdividing geometry so faces in front of the camera have UV's correctly mapped.
+You can workaround this by subdividing geometry so that faces in front of the camera have correctly mapped UVs.

 ..
    Comment: think that is no more relevant for 2.80?
 (Todo)